RodrigoGrz/feed/README.md

     Feed
 </h1>

-## 💻 Sobre
+## 💻 About

-Feed é uma aplicação que simula algum tipo de rede social, onde você é capaz de criar os post, responder, e aplaudir.
-A idéia dessa aplicação é entender os fundamentos do ReactJS, como componentes, propriedades, estados e estilização.
+Feed is an application that simulates a social network, where you can create posts, reply to them, and applaud (like) them.
+The main idea of this application is to understand the fundamentals of ReactJS, such as components, props, state, and styling.

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed using the following technologies:

 - ReactJS
 - NodeJS
-- Typescript
+- TypeScript
 - CSS Modules
 - Phosphor Icons
 - Date-FNS

-## 😁 Como utilizar
+## 😁 How to use

-Antes de mais nada, para que os comandos a seguir funcione, é necessario ter o <a href='https://nodejs.org/en/' target='_blank'>node.js</a> instalado em sua máquina.
+First of all, to run the following commands, you need to have <a href='https://nodejs.org/en/' target='_blank'>Node.js</a> installed on your machine.

+Install the project dependencies:

-Instale as dependências do projeto: `npm install`
+`npm install`

+To start the project, run:

-Para rodar o projeto digite o comando: `npm run dev`
+`npm run dev`

-O projeto irá rodar na porta: `5173`
+The application will run on port: `5173`